wpswings/subscriptions-for-woocommerce/README.txt

 * New: Added the notice i.e. WPS PayPal Payment will work for the US only
 * New: Given the setting to enable the PayPal standard

+= 1.5.0 - Released on 08 May 2023 =
+* New: WP(6.2) and WC(7.6.1) latest update
+* BUG Fix: Enhancement of renewal information on the checkout page based on taxes.
+* BUG Fix: Stripe renewal issue to use payment intent API.

 = 1.4.9 - Released on 13 April 2023 =

 * New: WP(6.2) and WC(7.5.1) latest update